-- 42. On 1 July 2015 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
+- 42. On 30 June 2016 we published a number of documents on our website to help QLPs comply with section 83 of the Act.
 Using the information from section 82 of the Act and information from last year's TDL, we published an updated list of QLPs for this year, the specified information templates, specified information instructions, a list of relevant statutory references and a list of specified information.
-On 1 July 2015 QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 43.
-An email was also sent to all QLPs on 10 September 2015 reminding them of the specified information deadline and again attaching the links to the instructions on our website. - Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 122 to 130.
-Our compliance review resulted in adjustments to three QLPs' qualified revenue.
+On 30 June 2016 QLPs were notified about these documents and sent an email containing the links to our website where they could be found. - 43.
+An email was also sent to all QLPs on 9 September 2016 reminding them of the specified information deadline and again attaching the links to the instructions on our website. - 44.
+Once we received the specified information from the QLPs, we conducted a compliance review, details of which can be found in paragraphs 129 to 135.

-Identifying QLPs for the 2014/15 TDL process
+Identifying QLPs for the 2015/16 TDL process

-- 45. For the 2014/15 TDL process, we reviewed information provided by QLPs as part of their 2013/14 qualified revenue disclosures as well as information provided under section 82 of the Act by other LPs. - 46.
-On 1 July 2015 we published a list of firms that we had identified as being QLPs for the purposes of the 2014/15 TDL process.
-This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that unveils a new QLP. - 47.
-This list differs from that for 2013/14 LAD as it reflects changes in the New Zealand market.
-The list now includes the Vocus group with FX Networks
+- 45. For the 2015/16 TDL process, we reviewed information provided by QLPs as part of their 2014/15 qualified revenue disclosures as well as information provided under section 82 of the Act by other LPs. - 46.
+On 30 June 2016 we published a list of firms that we had identified as being QLPs for the purposes of the 2015/16 TDL process.
+This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that uncovers a new QLP. - 47.
+This list differs from that for 2014/15 LAD as it reflects changes in the New Zealand market.
+The Callplus group is now shown as connected to the Vocus group.
+20 Now New Zealand Limited is connected to the Spark group (from 30 November 2015).
+Vodafone New Zealand Ltd (previously an independent QLP) is now shown as connected to Vodafone Next Generation Services Ltd as part of the Vodafone group.
+Woosh Wireless (NZ) Ltd and WorldxChange Communications Ltd are not QLPs for the 2015/16 TDL. - 48.
+The rest of this section: